Marquis Maze

 Tyran Marquis Maze (born March 2, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Alabama Crimson Tide from 2008 to 2011.
 In 2011, he became the lead receiver, punt returner, and kickoff returner for Alabama.

-Early years
+Early life

 Maze was born in Birmingham, Alabama.
 He attended Tarrant High School in Tarrant, Alabama.
 He played high school football at multiple positions, including tailback, quarterback, wide receiver, defensive back and punt and kickoff returner.
 During the 2005 and 2006 seasons, Maze had almost 3,000 all-purpose yards and more than 30 touchdowns.

 Maze was recruited by many of the country's top football programs, including the University of Alabama, University of Michigan, and University of Tennessee.
 After initially committing to Michigan, Maze signed a letter of intent with Alabama in February 2007.

 College career

 2008 season

 After redshirting in 2007, Marquis played in all 14 games in 2008 and for the season had 11 receptions for 137 yards and 2 touchdowns.